4 Ways to Reduce Loneliness in Seniors with Alzheimer’s or Dementia

 Art therapy is thought to slow the pace of cognitive decline and reduce anxiety, depression, anger or sadness.

-And sensory and tactile stimulation through hobbies or crafts help someone with dementia to express themselves creatively.
+And sensory and tactile stimulation through hobbies or crafts helps someone with dementia to express themselves creatively.

-This type of outlet is especially helpful for people who have a difficult time with verbal communication.
+This type of outlet is beneficial for people with a difficult time communicating verbally.

-To find something they’ll enjoy, think about your older adult’s previous interests and hobbies and find ways to adapt them to suit their current abilities.
+To find something they’ll enjoy, consider your older adult’s previous interests and hobbies and find ways to adapt them to suit their current abilities.

-Plus, don’t be afraid to try something that they’ve never done before.
+Plus, don’t be afraid to try something they’ve never done before.

-Even if your older adult doesn’t always remember each person in the family, it can be a source of comfort when they reach out and connect.
+Even if your older adult doesn’t always remember each person in the family, it can be a comfort when they reach out and connect.

 Here are some ideas to help seniors stay in touch with people living far away:

-Since the impact of dementia on mental health is so acute, your older adult might need help to cope with the major changes in their life.
+Since the impact of dementia on mental health is so acute, an older adult might need help to cope with the significant changes in their life.

 Getting support for their mental health can make a big difference in your older adult’s outlook, behavior, and emotional regulation.